MaxHerbs/jekyll-instance/myblog/_posts/2024-10-18-deskOrnament.md

 ---
 ##### [The source and technical information about the project can be found in this github repository here](https://github.com/MaxHerbs/desktop-telemetry)

-At the time of writing this, this work is still ongoing and **very** incomplete.

 ---
 ## Motivation
 This was originally supposed to be a cheap and cheerful fix to a problem I have with commuting.
 I have a fairly significant commute right now, but my employer offers a flexi-time scheme which is a great way to avoid rush hour where possible.
 This however leads to my daily question and the motivation for this project; has the traffic cleared up yet?